 Results 1–10 of 20 for "Review"X related to "Psychologist Testifies Before House..."
-Refine Your Search Refine Your Search TopicSexuality (3)Therapy (3)Children (2)Lesbian, gay, bisexual, transgender (2)Bullying (1) 6 more... [+] Hypnosis (1)Parenting (1)Sex (1)Sexual abuse (1)Teens (1)Trauma (1)Hide detailsDocument TypeReviewXYear2012 (5)2011 (3)Author/ContributorCharles, Marilyn (1)Cushman, Philip (1)Devinney, Helen (1)Hall, Jane (1)Hartman, Stephen (1) 14 more... [+] Hegeman, Elizabeth (1)Most, Charles (1)Newman, Marilyn (1)Novie, Gregory (1)Pharis, Mary E. (1)Rabate, Jean-Michel (1)Ruth, Richard (1)Stafford, Mark (1)Tabin, Johanna Krout (1)Tasso, Anthon F. (1)Tasso, Anthony F. (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Weisbard, Karen (1)Zeavin, Lynne (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011)2.Wounded by Reality: Understanding and Treating Adult Onset Trauma (Book Review)The book considers the uneasy relationship that has existed between psychoanalysis and catastrophic trauma, showing through gripping clinical examples and masterful explication of psychoanalytic theory, just how uneasy that relationship is, and what clinicians and theorists can do about it.Review 3.Good Goodbyes: Knowing How to End in Psychotherapy and Psychoanalysis (Book Review)The Novicks propose a new model of termination, based on their evolving ideas about the development of two systems of self-regulation.
+Refine Your Search Refine Your Search TopicTherapy (4)Children (2)Lesbian, gay, bisexual, transgender (2)Bullying (1)Hypnosis (1) 6 more... [+] Parenting (1)Sex (1)Sexual abuse (1)Teens (1)Trauma (1)Women & men (1)Hide detailsDocument TypeReviewXYear2012 (5)2011 (4)Author/ContributorTasso, Anthony F. (2)Charles, Marilyn (1)Devinney, Helen (1)Hartman, Stephen (1)Hegeman, Elizabeth (1) 14 more... [+] Helm, Fonya Lord (1)Mills, Jon (1)Most, Charles (1)Newman, Marilyn (1)Pharis, Mary E. (1)Rabate, Jean-Michel (1)Ruth, Richard (1)Stafford, Mark (1)Tabin, Johanna Krout (1)Tasso, Anthon F. (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Weisbard, Karen (1)Zeavin, Lynne (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011)2.Wounded by Reality: Understanding and Treating Adult Onset Trauma (Book Review)The book considers the uneasy relationship that has existed between psychoanalysis and catastrophic trauma, showing through gripping clinical examples and masterful explication of psychoanalytic theory, just how uneasy that relationship is, and what clinicians and theorists can do about it.Review 3.Good Goodbyes: Knowing How to End in Psychotherapy and Psychoanalysis (Book Review)The Novicks propose a new model of termination, based on their evolving ideas about the development of two systems of self-regulation.
 Their “two-system model” of development describes two possible ways of responding to feelings of helplessness.Review 4.Lacan to the Letter: Reading Écrits Closely (Book Review)A splendid attempt to clarify much of the confusion that surrounds Lacan’s obscure psychoanalytic writings.
 This is a highly assessable and successful attempt to expatiate many of Lacan’s key technical writings.Review 5.Transformative Relationships: The Control-Mastery Theory of Psychotherapy (Book Review)Based on his conviction that “relationships are inherently transformative and that the psychotherapeutic relationship is one particular type of relationship in which transformation is a primary goal,” editor Silberschatz emphasizes that control-mastery theory offers a “lucid, coherent, and powerful theory of the transformative process.”Review 6.Heterosexual Masculinities: Contemporary Perspectives From Psychoanalytic Gender Theory (Book Review)Anthony F. Tasso reviews the book "Heterosexual Masculinities: Contemporary Perspectives From Psychoanalytic Gender Theory" by Bruce Reis and Robert Grossmark.Review (January 2011)7.Advanced Hypnotherapy: Hypnodynamic Techniques (Book Review)Anthony Tasso's review of John Watkins' and Arreed Barabasz's book.
-The book demonstrates the continuing strength of the relationship between hypnosis and psychoanalysis.Review 5.Plea for a Measure of Humanity (Book Review)This edited collection presents published and unpublished material by analysts, writers, and activists who have worked at the front lines of psychic life and war from various stances.Review 9.Practice Procedures (Book Review)One of the books is geared toward helping early career psychotherapists develop a successful psychotherapy practice, and the other is thoroughly grounded in the analytic method to treat panic and anxiety.Review (January 2012)9.Identity, Gender and Sexuality: 150 Years After Freud (Book Review)The reader is stimulated to reconsider transvestism in children and adults, homosexuality, transsexuals with mismatches between behavioral and psychic identity, as well as the place of sexuality in psychoanalytic theory, including the sexual dimension as experienced by the analytic couple.Review 10.What Do Mothers Want?
-Developmental Perspectives, Clinical Challenges (Book Review)An interesting exploration of issues that pertain to motherhood.
-Editor Sheila Brown organized fourteen varied papers into three sections: What Mothers Want and Need, Women's Bodies: Choices and Dilemmas, and Pulling It All Together.
-Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Review"X related to "Psychologist Testifies Before House..."
+The book demonstrates the continuing strength of the relationship between hypnosis and psychoanalysis.Review 8.Plea for a Measure of Humanity (Book Review)This edited collection presents published and unpublished material by analysts, writers, and activists who have worked at the front lines of psychic life and war from various stances.Review 9.Practice Procedures (Book Review)One of the books is geared toward helping early career psychotherapists develop a successful psychotherapy practice, and the other is thoroughly grounded in the analytic method to treat panic and anxiety.Review (January 2012)10.Transgender movement and psychoanalysisTo the delight of some and the horror of others, the world is alive with gender transgressive social movements.Review (January 2012) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Review"X related to "Psychologist Testifies Before House..."